 History

-- 2017: Fetch.ai, SingularityNET, and Ocean Protocol each independently founded
+- 2017 — Fetch.ai, SingularityNET, and Ocean Protocol each independently founded across 2017–2018

-- 2024 (Mar): Merger announced jointly; $7.5B+ combined market cap; industry attention
+- March 2024 — Merger announced jointly; $7.5B+ combined market cap at announcement; significant industry attention

-- 2024 (Q3): ASI token migration begins; FET/AGIX/OCEAN holders swap to ASI
+- Q3 2024 — ASI token migration begins; FET/AGIX/OCEAN holders swap to ASI at fixed exchange rates

-- 2025: Integration roadmap progresses — AEA + SingularityNET AI services composability; Ocean data access for agent training
+- 2025 — Integration roadmap progresses; AEA + SingularityNET AI services composability; Ocean data access for agent training

 Common Misconceptions

-The “Artificial Superintelligence” in the name reflects a long-term philosophical vision by Goertzel — not a near-term product roadmap.
+- “The ASI Alliance is building an actual superintelligence.” — The “Artificial Superintelligence” in the name reflects a long-term philosophical vision by Goertzel — not a near-term product roadmap.
 Current ASI Alliance products are standard AI infrastructure (agent platforms, data marketplaces, AI API markets) — not AGI or ASI.

-The three protocols maintain separate development teams and engineering organizations.
+- “All three protocols merged into one team.” — The three protocols maintain separate development teams and engineering organizations.
 The merger is primarily a token consolidation and governance alignment — the three codebases continue to evolve semi-independently.

 Criticisms